Xiaohong-Deng/CarND-LaneLines-P1/writeup.md

 4. Found the top point and bottom point for both sides using the equation y = m * x + b
 5. Top point and bottom point formed the long solid line for each side.
 Drew the line.

 I also tried using the averaging the slopes of all lines for both sides instead of using the slope for the longest lines.
 Didn't work well.
 I guess I need to give different lines different weights while averaging them.
 But based on what metrics?
+I can also exclude outliers who contribute noise to the averaging.
+Might be the better way.

 You cam look up the output images in P1.ipynb.